hipe/tmx/lib/skylab/brazen/doc/issues/062-the-zerk-narrative.md

 largely because that so far, with our frontier application it has proven futile to try and assume any defauls for these, given how polymorphic our data fields are.

+## :#note-190

+in practice so far, in our frontier application the constituency of nodes that makes up a branch node's "item listing" and/or "downward links" prompt at any given moment is "somewhat dynamic": any individual child node may variously be or not be executable based on the arbitrary internal criteria about the system's state at that moment.

+so far it's seen as a fun time-saver (and a proof-of-concept experiment playground field-day of [#br-063] isomorphically emergent interfaces) to go hog-wild with interface generation here:

+1) the node by default derives its name function from its class name.

+2) the node derives its label (what appears in the UI) from its name function.

+3) the node derives its "hot keys" (the shortest head of characters that is locally unique within this branch node) from the other nodes that are executable at that moment. this is what lead to what we are for now calling [ba] "determine hotstrings".